 - code 10 for unconditional estimation with incidental vertex parameters; - code 11 for conditional estimation with incidental vertex parameters. - 2.
 For estimation method 2 and 3, an indicator of whether initial estimates should be computed: - code 0: no; - code 1: yes: unconditional estimates are computed and used as initial estimates. - 3.
 For Bayesian estimation: Metropolis Hastings (M-H) algorithm for the fixed effects in the evaluation and endowment functions: - code 1: random walk M-H; - code 2: independence sampler; - code 3: first-order autoregressive M-H. - 4.
-For Bayesian estimation: scale factor of the proposal distribution: - code 0: scale factor is calibrated during burn-in; - code c > 0 (positive, real number): c is used as scale factor. - 5.
+For Bayesian estimation: scale factor of the proposal distribution: - code 0: scale factor is calibrated during burn-in; - $\operatorname{code} c > 0$ (positive, real number): c is used as scale factor. - 5.
 For models with actor-dependent random coefficients: Metropolis Hastings (M-H) algorithm for the random effects:

 - code 1: random walk M-H;

 - code 2: independence sampler;

 - code 3: first-order autoregressive M-H.

-- For models with actor-dependent random coefficients: scale factor of the proposal distribution:
+- 6. For models with actor-dependent random coefficients: scale factor of the proposal distribution:

 - code 0: scale factor is calibrated during burn-in;

-- code c > 0 (positive, real number): c is used as scale factor.
+- $\operatorname{code} c > 0$ (positive, real number): c is used as scale factor.

 - 7. A code for the type of model.

 For longitudinal data this is the Model Code described in the section on model options.
-For exponential random graph models, this code defines the steps used in the one-observation case for simulating a random (di)graph (see also the description above):
+For exponential random graph models, this code defines the steps used in the oneobservation case for simulating a random (di)graph (see also the description above):

-- code 1: Gibbs steps for single tie variables; - code 2: Gibbs steps for dyads; - code 3: Gibbs steps for triplets; - code 4: Metropolis Hastings steps for single tie variables, version A; this is the default for directed networks; - code 5: Metropolis Hastings steps for single tie variables, version B; - code 6: Metropolis Hastings steps for single tie variables, version A, for non-directed graphs; - code 7: Metropolis Hastings steps for single tie variables for antisymmetric graphs ('tournaments'); - code 8: Metropolis Hastings steps keeping the in-degrees and out-degrees fixed. - code 9: Metropolis Hastings steps keeping the out-degrees fixed, version A; - code 10: Metropolis Hastings steps keeping the out-degrees fixed, version B.
+- code 1: Gibbs steps for single tie variables ; - code 2: Gibbs steps for dyads; - code 3: Gibbs steps for triplets; - code 4: Metropolis Hastings steps for single tie variables, version A; this is the default for directed networks; - code 5: Metropolis Hastings steps for single tie variables, version B; - code 6: Metropolis Hastings steps for single tie variables, version A, for non-directed graphs; - code 7: Metropolis Hastings steps for single tie variables for antisymmetric graphs ('tournaments'); - code 8: Metropolis Hastings steps keeping the in-degrees and out-degrees fixed. - code 9: Metropolis Hastings steps keeping the out-degrees fixed, version A; - code 10: Metropolis Hastings steps keeping the out-degrees fixed, version B.

 To each of these values, the number 10 may be added (so the values become 11-20).
 In that case a continuous chain is used: i.e., the last generated graph is used as the initial value in the MCMC sequence for simulating the next graph.
 Otherwise (i.e., for the values 1-10), the initial value is an independently generated random graph.
 For practical purposes, one should always use a continuous chain - i.e., only use codes 11-20.
+Since version 3.181, the special option 26, available only for non-directed graphs, conditions additionally on the connectedness of the network, provided that the observed graph is connected.